Research Interests

 Higher Degree by Research Candidate

-School of Economics and Public Policy
+School of Economics

 I am a PhD candidate at The University of Adelaide’s Centre for Global Food and Resources, affiliated with the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
 I investigate how environmental sustainability is promoted on supermarket food products and the ways in which consumers engage with these messages.
-With a background in the natural sciences, I enjoy bridging environmental sustainability concepts with behavioural psychology and marketing theory to move towards more sustainable and fairer food systems for people and the planet.
+With a background in the natural sciences, I enjoy bridging environmental sustainability concepts with behavioural psychology and marketing theory to move towards more sustainable and equitable food systems for people and the planet.

 The global transition to a healthier and more sustainable food system is underway.
 Key to this transition is the uptake of environmentally sustainable diets by consumers, a shift encouraged by many governments worldwide and piquing the interest of Australian consumers.